 Thomas E. Long.
 Mr. Long is the Group Chief Financial Officer of ETE since February 2016.
 Mr. Long has served as the Chief Financial Officer and as a director of PennTex Midstream Partners, LP's general partner, since November 2016.
 Mr. Long previously served as Chief Financial Officer of our General Partner since April 2015 and as Executive Vice President and Chief Financial Officer of Regency GP LLC from November 2010 to April 2015.
 From May 2008 to November 2010, Mr. Long served as Vice President and Chief Financial Officer of Matrix Service Company.
-Prior to joining Matrix, he served as Vice President and Chief Financial Officer of DCP Midstream Partners, LP, a publicly traded natural gas and natural gas liquids midstream business company located in Denver, CO.
-In that position, he was responsible for all financial aspects of the company since its formation in December 2005.
+Prior to joining Matrix, he served as Vice President and Chief Financial Officer of Matrix Service Company.
+Prior to joining Matrix, he served as Vice President and Chief Financial Officer of the company since its formation in December 2005.
 From 1998 to 2005, Mr. Long served in several executive positions with subsidiaries of Duke Energy Corp., one of the nation's largest electric power companies.